Dawn Warren, M.A, LPC

 Who works with me

-People who live with anxiety that never quiets.
+People who have anxiety that never quiets.
 Who feel shut down, numb, or disconnected from themselves.
 Who struggle with shame, perfectionism, or the exhaustion of always putting others first.
-Who are living with the long-term effects of trauma and who may have been in therapy before and felt like something was still missing.
+Who are living with the long term effects of trauma and who may have been in therapy before and felt like something was still missing.

 What our work together looks like

-As a trauma therapist in Austin, Texas, I work with adults navigating anxiety, CPTSD, and dissociation rooted in childhood and developmental trauma.
+As a trauma therapist in Austin, Texas, I work with adults navigating anxiety, CPTSD, and dissociation rooted in childhood trauma.

 I work integratively, drawing from EMDR, Parts Work (IFS, Ego States Therapy), Mindfulness, and Interpersonal Neurobiology.
-I don’t use a formula, I responded to what you need at the time.
+I don’t use a formula, I responded to what you need in the moment.
 Integrative therapy is particularly effective for experiences that resist talk therapy alone.
 The relationship between us is part of the work itself, not just a container for it.

 I have specialized training in dissociation and developmental trauma, and I welcome clients who have felt too complex, too much, or too hard to understand in other therapeutic spaces.